mbrukman/a-conceptual-overview-of-asyncio/readme.md

 The terms "asynchronous function" (or "coroutine function") and "coroutine object" are often conflated as coroutine.
 I find that a tad confusing.
 In this article, coroutine will exclusively mean "coroutine object".

 That coroutine represents the function's body or logic.
 A coroutine has to be explicitly started; merely creating the coroutine does not start it.
 Notably, it can be paused & resumed.
-That pasuing & resuming ability is what makes it asynchronous and special!
+That pausing & resuming ability is what makes it asynchronous and special!

 #### Tasks